Duzlo

 Duzlo provides real-time indicators to help you navigate the system:

-• Current RPM is a live estimate of what submissions are earning per 1,000 views.
-It fluctuates based on competition and available rewards, so your final earnings rate may vary.
+• RPM Estimate is a prediction of what submissions are earning per 1,000 views based on the real-time data from active submissions competing for the same rewards.
+This prediction fluctuates over time, so your final earnings rate may vary.

 • Opportunity Score helps identify content with higher earning potential by considering both performance and available spend.
-Even when RPM is lower, strong virality can still create meaningful opportunities.
+Even when the RPM estimate is lower, strong virality can still create meaningful opportunities.

 These signals should be used together to guide decision-making.